Melbourne Football Club: 1897–1932: early years in the Victorian Football League

-C. Lilley (seriously wounded), J. Hassett, H. Tomkins (severely wounded), J. Evans (seriously wounded), W. Hendrie, R. L. Park, J. Doubleday (died), A. Best, C. Burge (killed), C. (viz., A.) Williamson (killed), J. Brake, R. Lowell, E. Parsons (seriously wounded), A. M. Pearce (killed), F. Lugton (killed), A. George, C. Armstrong, P. Rodriguez (killed), J. Cannole (viz., Connole), A. Fraser (seriously wounded), T. Collins.

-These are all players of note, and in themselves would have formed a very fine side, but there is only one of them playing at the present time, viz., C. Lilley, who, as a matter of fact, takes the field under some disability owing to severe wounds which he received on service." — The Argus, 16 May 1919.

 Melbourne had little success in the immediate post-war years having not played a final since 1915, taking out another Wooden Spoon in 1919.
 However, finals form would return with the team defeating Geelong and later losing to Collingwood in 1925.
 In 1926 Albert Chadwick captain-coached the team to its second league Premiership defeating Collingwood in the Grand Final.
 Melbourne's greatest player at this time was Ivor Warne-Smith, who in the Premiership year won the club's first Brownlow Medal.
 Warne-Smith went on to win a second Brownlow in 1928, a year in which Melbourne would play finals again.
 Chadwick and Warne-Smith would both go on to have influential administrative roles in the club's most successful period in the 1950s.

 1933–1964: dominant years

 The Great Depression took a financial toll on the club with poor on-field performances and some players having the pressure of having to search for employment.
 Melbourne's fortunes were lifted however for the 1933 season when it lured Richmond's premiership winning coach Frank "Checker" Hughes and Richmond's secretary Percy Page to the club.

 Hughes was a tough and disciplined coach inspiring the changing of the club's nickname from the Fuchsias to the Demons.

 You are playing like a lot of flowers.
 Lift your heads and play like demons!